BastienPailloux/gifters-backend/README.md

 ### API Documentation

 NOT YET IMPLEMENTED
-We will Swagger for API documentation.
+We will use Swagger for API documentation.
 After starting the server, you can access the documentation at:

 ```
 http://localhost:3000/api-docs